thearnica/react-media-match/README.md

 __Mobile first__ react responsive framework made easy.

+ - 🐍 "mobile-first", "gap-less", and bug-less rendering.
- - 🐍 "gap" less.
-In all the cases one display mode will be picked up, but only one
+   - In all the cases one rendering branch will be picked up, but only one!
+   - Never forget to render something, never render 2 branches simultaneously.
  - 💻 SSR friendly.
-Customize the target rendering mode, and generate result for any devide.
+Customize the target rendering mode, and `SSR` for any devide.
- - 💡 Provides Media Matchers and Media Pickers
+ - 💡 Provides Media Matchers and Media Pickers.
+Render different components based on media, or calculate strings.
  - 🧠 written in TypeScript

 Just: